This page describes what field mappings are, and how to create collections with them.

 A field mapping allows you to specify transformations to be applied on all documents inserted into a collection.
 Any valid SQL expression can be used to describe the transformation logic in a field mapping definition.

 Every ingested document is passed through the set of field mapping transformations specified at collection creation time.
 Each field mapping takes a set of fields from the incoming document, evaluates some SQL expression with the values of these input fields as named parameters (think Python kwargs), and stores the result of the SQL expression as another field in the document.

 Input fields are optional in a field mapping specification.
 For example,

 CURRENT_TIMESTAMP() is a valid field mapping SQL expression that can be used to record the insertion time for every input record.

 Output field is also optional in a field mapping specification.
 This is common when the field mapping was created to drop one or more input fields.

 The same field name can be specified as both input and output field, if you wish to overwrite the field with the result of the field mapping SQL expression.

 Any field may be used as the output of a field mapping.
 Special fields require the result of the field mapping SQL expression to be of a specific type:

-_id: The transformation must return a
+_id: The field mapping SQL expression must return a

 stringthat is used as a primary key (so must be unique across all documents in a collection).